Austin skyline

 What is it?
 An Austin institution since 1977, Allen's Boots has been selling premium leather footwear to tourists and locals alike for decades.

 Why go?
-Head to the original location on South Congress to find what you need: Turquoise women's boots?
+Head to the original location on South Congress to find what you need.
+Turquoise women's boots?
 Got 'em.
 Black studded men's boots?
-Allens has those too.
+Allen’s has those, too.
 Spend an afternoon trying them all before landing on the perfect pair, then hit up the rest of South Congress' popular shopping district.

 Advertising

 What is it?
-As the storefront suggests, The Little Gay Shop sells art, apparel, books, magazines, and more exclusively from LGBTQIA artists.
+As the storefront suggests, The Little Gay Shop sells art, apparel, books, magazines and more exclusively from LGBTQIA artists.

 Why go?
-Austin’s famously been a safe space for the queer community in Texas, where y’all truly means y’all.
+Austin has famously been a safe space for the queer community in Texas, where y’all truly means y’all.
 If you’re going to get a quirky souvenir or cheeky gift, this is where you can get it.
 The owners believe in making art accessible to all, and you’ll also find both original and limited prints at exceptional prices.

 What is it?
 Broadcasting long before Austin was trendy, PBS showcases a variety of artists on national TV with a year-round calendar of performances.